a-kuntz/JsonRPC/workshop/doc/system.md

 # Issues

+//TODO: Prioritize issus and connect with user storys

 1.  `setBodyPart(BodyPart bpart): bool`
     * Sets the body part
     * ?You have to implement an enum which represents the BodyParts?